skyscrapers/documentation/coding_guidelines/terraform.md

 }
 ```

-The remote `key` in S3 should be the same as the path of the stack.
+The `key` path in S3 should be the path of the stack relative to the `terraform` directory.
 For instance, the previous example refers to the following stack:

 ```console
 terraform